Mercedes says its electric concept has 620 miles of range and seats made with mushrooms – KION546

 Mercedes plans to demonstrate the car’s range in an actual driving test this spring, the company said.

 Mercedes has said it intends for half its sales to be electric cars by 2025 and, by 2030, for the brand to be virtually “ready to go all electric.”
 Mercedes referred to the EQXX as a “technology blueprint for series production.”
-It is not clear, though, if Mercedes intends to use all of this technology in a real production model or if all of it is close to being viable for production.
+Mercedes plans to put a car with the EQXX’s battery and electric motor technology, as well as some of the car’s other features, into production in 2024, said Markus Schäfer, chief technology officer of Mercedes’ parent company Daimler.

 The EQXX achieves its remarkable range with a battery pack that is half as large and 30% lighter than the one in the Mercedes EQS, the German automakers current fully electric sedan, while storing the same amount of energy, according to Mercedes.
 At 620 miles, or 1,000 kilometers, the EQXX would provide about 133 miles more driving distance on a charge than the EQS based on European range estimates for that car.